-Corporate governance at SpareBank 1 SMN encompasses the goals and overarching principles by which the Group is governed and controlled with a view to long-term value creation in the best interests of EC holders, employees and the community and society as a whole.
+Corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching principles by which the Group is governed and controlled, and forms the foundation of long-term value creation in the best interests of EC holders, employees and the community and society as a whole.

-SpareBank 1 SMN presents, in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance of 23 October 2012, a report on its policies and practice for corporate governance.
+Each year SpareBank 1 SMN reviews its corporate governance policies and how they function across the Group.
+SpareBank 1 SMN presents - in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance - a report on its policies and practice for corporate governance.